grindsa/acme2certifier/docs/install_deb.md

 $ sudo a2ensite acme2certifier_ssl
 ```

-5. create a configuration file `acme_srv.cfg` in `/var/www/acme2certifier/acme_srv/` or use the example stored in the examples directory
+5. Create a configuration file `acme_srv.cfg` in `/var/www/acme2certifier/acme_srv/` or use the example stored in the examples directory
-6. modify the [configuration file](acme_srv.md) according to you needs
+6. Modify the [configuration file](acme_srv.md) according to you needs
-7. configure the CA handler according to your needs.
+7. Configure the CA handler according to your needs.
 [Example for Insta Certifier](certifier.md)

-8. enable and start the apache2 service
+8. Enable and start the apache2 service

 ```bash
 $ systemctl enable apache2.service
 $ systemctl start apache2.service
 ```

-9. test the server by accessing the directory resource
+9. Test the server by accessing the directory resource

 ```bash
 $ curl http://<your server name>/directory